-There is always the option to do nothing
+There is always the option to do nothing – but what happens then?

 Doing nothing leaves things as they are – and avoids any surgery (for the time being).
 This is obviously an attractive proposition on first sight, especially in cases where the hernia does not hurt so we think to ourselves it cannot be serious.
 However:

-- any symptoms, such as discomfort and pain will also worsen, affecting your quality of life and ability to work
+- any symptoms, such as discomfort and pain will also worsen, affecting your quality of life and ability to work (and play)

-- delaying surgical repair and allowing the hernia to enlarge significantly is likely to make later operations more complicated if / when you do eventually have surgery
+- delaying surgical repair and allowing the hernia to enlarge significantly is likely to make later operations more complicated if (when!) you do eventually have surgery

 Do I have any non-surgical options?